Bughouse (band): 1992–1994 Bardo and Fink Tank

-For the rest of their career, Bughouse toured extensively around Australia, playing shows with many notable local and international bands, including Crowded House, the Hoodoo Gurus, Hunters and Collectors, Yothu Yindi, Concrete Blonde and Bob Dylan.
+For the rest of their career, Bughouse toured extensively around Australia, playing shows with many notable local and international bands, including Crowded House, the Hoodoo Gurus, Hunters & Collectors, Yothu Yindi, Concrete Blonde and Bob Dylan.

 During the period between Every Fool in Town and Bardo, Peter Brookes left the band and was replaced by Nick Fisher (Wet Taxis, New Christs).

 Bughouse recorded the EP Bardo in 1992.
 The name of the EP came from the Tibetan Book of the Dead, and referred to the limbo the band had been in as a result of record company indecision in moving their recording schedule ahead.
 The EP contained five tracks, and a video was made for the song "Brightest Firework".

 After parting ways with Mushroom Records, a final album Fink Tank was released through Mushroom Distribution Services in 1994 to strong reviews, including by Rolling Stone magazine who described it as a "screaming surprise packet".
 The album was recorded by Tim Powles, and mixed by Paul McKercher.
-The band released a video for the album's second track "Fathom" and also appeared on ABC TV's Live and Sweaty.
+The band released a video for the album's second track "Fathom" and also appeared on ABC TV's Live & Sweaty.

 Their final performance was on 4 October 1994 at the Annandale Hotel, Sydney.